ZRCreturn/cs1710-final-project/README.md

     /* Need to adding an marco-explanations about what pred done and how it works */

 # Testing:
-The testing strategy for the project encompasses four components: a, b, c, and d.
+The testing strategy for the project encompasses four components: Sig Properties Testing, Game Procedure Testing, LIVENESS TEST, and STARVATION FREE TEST.
 I will outline the purpose and function of each of these components：

     -- Sig Properties Testing :
         Establish the boundaries of the foundation.
 Ensure that each attribute in every sig remains consistently within the designated boundary, unaffected by changes in the game state.
 For example: Regarding the time-stamp sig "GameTime," we aim to prevent any timestamps from occurring prior to the initial time (T0).
 Furthermore, we seek to ensure that "T-end + 1" timestamps do not occur after the final state, T-end.